stjude-dnb-binfcore/sc-rna-seq-snap-dnb-training/analyses/cell-contamination-removal-analysis/README.md

-# Pipeline for removing cell contamination, and repeating normalization and integration steps analysis for sc-/sn-RNA-Seq Analysis in 10X Genomics data
+# Pipeline for removing cell contamination, and repeating normalization and integration steps of analysis for sc-/sn-RNA-Seq Analysis in 10X Genomics data

 ## Usage